hbctraining/Training-modules/Accelerate_with_automation/lessons/setting_up.md

 ### Command prompt

-Once you have opened the shell, you should see the command prompt ending with `$`.
-It will have some characters before the `$`, something like `[MacBook-Pro-5:~]`, this is telling you what the name of the computer you are working on is.
+Once you have opened the shell, you should see the command prompt ending with `$` OR `%`.
+It will have some characters before the `$` or `%`, something like `[MacBook-Pro-5:~]`, this is telling you what the name of the computer you are working on is.

 ```bash
 [MacBook-Pro-5:~]$